Red Bull Racing: 2025 season

 Yuki Tsunoda driving a special white Red Bull RB21 livery at the 2025 Japanese Grand Prix.
 The season began with Verstappen being paired with Liam Lawson.

 During the 2024 Miami Grand Prix race weekend, Red Bull Racing announced the departure of its Chief Technical Officer, Adrian Newey after 19 years with the team.
 He left for Aston Martin in March 2025.
 Despite initially having signed a contract until 2026, it was announced on 18 December 2024 that Sergio Pérez had mutually terminated his contract with Red Bull and would leave the team after four seasons.
 On 19 December, it was announced that Liam Lawson, who had already driven for Red Bull's sister team Scuderia AlphaTauri / RB for parts of 2023 and 2024, would be lining up alongside Verstappen for the 2025 season.

 The Red Bull RB21 started the 2025 season off the pace of the pacesetting McLaren MCL39.
-Despite this, after the first two rounds of the season in Australia and China - the latter event a Sprint - Verstappen, scoring a podium by finishing in second, sat in second place in the Drivers' Championship just eight points behind early leader Lando Norris.
-Meanwhile, Pérez's replacement Lawson struggled badly, qualifying 18th at his first race for the team in Australia, then crashing out of the race having started from the pit lane due to the team making setup changes to Lawson's car outside of parc fermé regulations after qualifying.
+Despite this, after the first two rounds of the season in Australia and China - the latter event a Sprint - Verstappen sat in second place in the Drivers' Championship just eight points behind early leader Lando Norris.
+In Australia, Verstappen finished on the podium in second place.
+Meanwhile, Pérez's replacement Lawson struggled badly, qualifying 18th at his first race for the team, then started from the pit lane due to the team making setup changes to Lawson's car outside of parc fermé regulations after qualifying, then ended up crashing out of the race.
 At the following race in China, Verstappen scored a podium during the sprint, but finished in fourth for the Grand Prix.
 Meanwhile, Lawson qualified 20th and last for both the Sprint and the Grand Prix, starting the Grand Prix once again from the pit lane after the team took his car out of parc fermé to make setup changes to the car in an effort to improve the handling of Lawson's car.
 He finished the Sprint 14th and Grand Prix 16th, but was promoted to 12th in the results after three drivers ahead of him were disqualified for technical infringements, while another driver was given a time penalty for dangerous driving.